nabanjan/tcp_server_reverse_string/README.md

 # telnet localhost 28888

 Enter strings in the telnet session - the reverse of the string will be echoed back immediately.

+After the session, to shutdown the server, do below:
+# fg
+Above will bring the tcpserver to foreground
+Now, do CTRL-C - this will shutdown the server